ruman23/EncryptedTrafficAnalysis/README.md

 ## Issues and Queries

-If you face any issues or have any queries, please refer to the paper associated with this work or feel free to contact any of the authors.
+If you face any issues or have any queries, please refer to the paper associated with this work or feel free to contact any of the authors:

+- **Md Ruman Islam**
+  - University of Nebraska Omaha
+  - Email: mdrumanislam@unomaha.edu

+- **Raja Hasnain Anwar**
+  - University of Massachusetts Amherst
+  - Email: ranwar@umass.edu

+- **Spyridon Mastorakis**
+  - University of Notre Dame
+  - Email: mastorakis@nd.edu

+- **Muhammad Taqi Raza**
+  - University of Massachusetts Amherst
+  - Email: taqi@umass.edu